gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 - **Thorough Testing Before Locking:**

-  Before locking the retention policy, perform comprehensive testing of your backup and restoration procedures.
+  Before locking the immutability policy, perform comprehensive testing of your backup and restoration procedures.
 Ensure that:

   - Snapshots are being created and stored correctly.
   - Restoration from snapshots works as expected.
   - You are familiar with the process of adding exclusion tags if needed.

-  Locking the retention policy is irreversible, so it's crucial to confirm that your setup is fully functional.
+  Locking the immutability policy is irreversible, so it's crucial to confirm that your setup is fully functional.

 - **Use Exclusion Tags Wisely:** Apply exclusion tags to snapshots only when absolutely necessary.
-Overuse of exclusion tags can lead to unintentionally skipping important backups during the restoration process, potentially compromising data integrity.
+Overuse of exclusion tags can lead to unintentionally skipping important delta snapshots during the restoration process, potentially compromising data integrity.

 ---

 ## Conclusion

-Enabling immutable snapshots in `etcd-backup-restore` significantly enhances the security and reliability of your backups by preventing unauthorized modifications or deletions.
+Enabling immutable snapshots in `etcd-backup-restore` significantly enhances the security and reliability of your backups by preventing unintended modifications or deletions.
 By leveraging bucket/container-level immutability features provided by GCS and ABS, you can meet compliance requirements and ensure data integrity.

-It's essential to carefully plan your retention periods and exercise caution when locking retention policies, as these actions have long-term implications.
+It's essential to carefully plan your immutability periods and exercise caution when locking immutability policies, as these actions have long-term implications.
 Use the snapshot exclusion feature judiciously to maintain control over your restoration processes.

-By following best practices and regularly reviewing your backup and retention strategies, you can ensure that your data remains secure, compliant, and recoverable when needed.
+By following best practices and regularly reviewing your backup and immutability strategies, you can ensure that your data remains secure, compliant, and recoverable when needed.

 ---